-Widows and widowers can begin getting Social Security benefits at age 60, or at age 50, if disabled.
+Widows and widowers can begin getting Social Security benefits at age 60.
+If you have a qualifying disability, benefits may begin at age 50.
 Widows and widowers can take reduced benefits on one record, and then switch to full benefits on another record later.
 For example, a woman can take a reduced widow's benefit at 60 or 62, and switch to her own full retirement benefit at full retirement age.
-Please contact Social Security to talk about your choices because the rules may be different for your specific situation.
+Please contact us to talk about your choices because the rules may be different for your specific situation.